sabberworm/jStarbox/Readme.md

 jQuery Starbox clone
 --------------
 This is an implementation of rating stars on top of jQuery.
 It follows the philosophy of the Prototype/Scriptaculous Starbox plugin but is not quite as sophisticated.
-It is not even currently tested on any IE version!
+It is not even currently tested on _any version of IE_!

 But there are some great things about it: it is quite small, does not produce massive amounts of inline styles and is mostly compatible with existing css for the Prototype Starbox.
 [Just try it](http://sabberworm.github.com/jStarbox/)!

 ## Usage
 Have an empty element ready.
 Include the js and css files and you’re good to go:

-	starbox.starbox({
+	element.starbox({
 		average: 0.42,
 		changeable: 'once',
 		autoUpdateAverage: true,